percona/pmm/docs/details/api.md

 4. *Add API key* dialog box opens.
 5. Enter  the following to generate an API key:
     - key name (you can give any desired name)
-    - Select the Role from the dropdown
+    - Select the Role from the drop-down
     - Enter a value in the Time to live text box (hover on the tooltip for more information).
     - Click Add.